KejPi/AbracaDABra/README.md

 * Details for the current channel like its frequency, SNR, AGC gain, etc.
 * The current audio service and its subchannel parameters
 * The current audio service bitrate details
-* FIB and AU statistics - each of them can be reset from the popup menu accessible with a right click
+* FIB, AAC RC decoder and AU statistics - they can be reset from the popup menu accessible with a right click
 * Subchannel allocation with a interactive colorful bar.
 You can click on any subchannel to display its details below.
 Subchannels with data services are shown with cross pattern.
 * Details of all services in the ensemble in text format.
 It is possible to select any part of the text and copy it to the clipboard.